• Skip to primary navigation

 ingredients: oreo cookies, cream cheese, and candy coating.
 Also a note for options to make white decorations, either frosting or white chocolate.

-How to make Oreo truffles in football shapes
+How to Make Oreo Truffles in Football Shapes

-The filling for these football-shaped Oreo truffles is exactly the same recipe as I used for the snowman Oreo balls.
-Simply crumble up the Oreo cookies (I use a food processor – so easy!) then mix with room temperature cream cheese.
+The filling for these football-shaped Oreo truffles is exactly the same recipe as I used for snowman Oreo balls.
+Simply crumble up the Oreo cookies (I use a food processor - so easy!) then mix with room temperature cream cheese.

 mixing crushed Oreos and cream cheese in a bowl.